khenghuatlim/MongoDB/README.md

     172.31.16.31 - will be secondary
     172.31.16.32 - will be for arbiter
 ```

-    FYI - Arbiters are mongod members that are part of a replica set but do not hold data.
-It functions to do select order access to a shared resources among asyn requests

 2. Ensure the port (default 27017), that these 3 members able to communicate/visible each other.
 You may "mongosh" to login each other members.